Syslifters/reptor/reptor/title.md

-# Welcome to reptor
+# Welcome to reptor (beta)

-The CLI for the awesome [SysReptor](https://github.com/Syslifters/reptor) markdown based report tool for professional report writing.
+The CLI for the easiest pentest reporting tool [SysReptor](https://github.com/Syslifters/reptor).

 Use `reptor --help` to learn more.
 Checkout the README.md on [https://github.com/Syslifters/reptor](https://github.com/Syslifters/reptor)